notrab/small-data-sf-workshop/README.md

     .quit
    ```

+> [!IMPORTANT]
+> Run `turso db show slack-schema --http-url` to get the HTTP URL for the schema database for use in the next step.

 9. Update the parent schema with a new table

-   > [!IMPORTANT]
-   > Run `turso db show slack-schema --http-url` to get the HTTP URL for the schema database.

    ```sql
    -- Connect to slack-schema